Melinda Pastrovics

-Melinda Pastrovics (born 28 May 1981, in Kiskunhalas) is a former Hungarian handball goalkeeper and current coach.
+Melinda Pastrovics (born 28 May 1981) is a former Hungarian handball coach and former goalkeeper.
 A former Hungarian international, Pastrovics retired after a series of injuries in the second part of 2017.
-Currently she is the goalkeeping coach of Siófok KC.
+Currently, she is the goalkeeping coach of Siófok KC.

 She made her full international debut on 8 April 2006 against Norway.
 Her first major tournament was the European Championship in 2008 and she also participated on the World Championship one year later.